coryvisi/serverless-pdf-chat/docs/using_sql.md

 This unpivot operation can be accomplished using the [Spark stack generator function](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.functions.stack.html).

 {: .note }
 An alternative approach, which would better self-document your intent, is to use the [Spark unpivot function](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.unpivot.html).
-However, this function was introduced in Spark 3.4.0, which is not yet supported by Glue.
+This function is available in AWS Glue v5.

 ```sql
 SELECT